Film censorship in the Republic of Ireland: Notable banned or cut films

 While a number of films were formerly banned or cut by the Film Censor's Office, a review in 2000 meant that many of these have since been un-banned and rated anywhere from G to 18.
 During that review process it was decided that no more films would be banned for either cinema or video release, but some bans are still in place.

 Prior to the Video Recordings Act 1989, many films which were banned in the cinema were freely available on video tape to anyone in Ireland regardless of age.

-A notable recent ban was that of Boy Eats Girl in 2005, a film starring Irish actress Samantha Mumba, due its graphic depiction of a suicide attempt.
+A notable recent ban was that of Boy Eats Girl in 2005, a film starring Samantha Mumba, due its graphic depiction of a suicide attempt.
 Following an appeal, it was passed uncut with a 15A rating, far from the highest possible.

-The listed year refers to when the film was banned by the Office, not necessarily the original release date.
+The listed year refers to when the film was banned by the Office, not necessarily as the original release date: